 - Start with two parallel lines at the top of one of the creases, with players on their wrong floor sides, having them switch to their proper floor sides the second time through the drill.
-Players can start with balls or the drill can also start with a pass from the goalie (switch halfway), depending on player skill level.
+One line of players can start with balls, or the drill can also start with a pass from the goalie (switch halfway), depending on player skill level.

-- *Variation #1 (25 min): "Progressive Build Up."
-Have players run alongside each other “in two’s,” at a starting distance of approximately 3-5 metres.
-Progressively increase the starting distance apart (of the players), having them at first running the length of the floor and stopping at the other end and in latter reps taking shots; criss-crossing when on their "wrong-sides").
-(Draw Diagram)
+*Variation #1 (20 min): "Progressive Build Up."
+Have players start “in two’s,” at a starting distance of approximately 3-5 metres (depending on age).
+Progressively increase the starting distance of the players apart, having them at first running the length of the floor and stopping at the other end, and in latter reps taking shots from their proper floor side (criss-crossing where required).

-- More advanced variations of this drill include throwing cross-body passes (Variation #1C), flip passes on-the-run for the entire length of the floor (Variation #1D), or a mix of all of the above (Variation #1E).
+More advanced variations of this drill include throwing cross-body passes (Variation #1D), flip passes on-the-run for the entire length of the floor (Variation #1E), or a mix of all of the above (Variation #1F).

-- *Variation #2: "Curl In The Corners."
-Same as above except start with pairs of 2 players running the floor passing back and forth up the middle (with the option of taking a shot if the goalie is ready), then curling into the corners (same-side or far-side) and continuing up the side-boards; this time making long passes back and forth coming back to where they started from.
-When back to the original end, players can curl back up the middle and continue passing for a few minutes (Variation #2B - 5 min), otherwise line-up again (Variation #2A - 5 min).
+*Variation #2: "Curl In The Corners."
+Same as above except start with pairs of 2 players running the floor passing back and forth up the middle (with the option of taking a shot if the goalie is ready), then curling into the corners (same-side or far-side) and continuing up the side-boards; this time making lob passes back and forth coming back to where they started from.
+When back to the original end, players can curl back up the middle and continue passing for a few minutes (depending on number of players), otherwise line-up again.

-- Restart the drill in the opposite direction halfway through the drill, which allows players to be able to practice on both their proper/wrong floor sides; goalies also get a different look this way.
+Restart the drill in the opposite direction halfway through the drill, which allows players to be able to practice on both their proper/wrong floor sides; goalies also get a different look this way.